-(3) Subject to section 102B, the Minister may make regulations relating to the postal voting method for a contested election, including regulations for or in respect of the following matters:

-(a) the period for an overseas elector to make an application for postal voting papers and the form and manner of such application;

-(c) the appointment of any authorised representative of the Returning Officer for the purposes of receiving return envelopes containing postal ballot papers;

-(d) the procedure for the postal voting method, including any measures that are necessary to ensure the authenticity of any vote;

-(e) the measures to ensure the safe custody of any return envelope received by the Returning Officer in Singapore;
+- (3) Subject to section 81B, the Minister may make regulations relating to the postal voting method for a contested election, including regulations for or in respect of the following matters: - (a) the period for an overseas elector to make an application for postal voting papers and the form and manner of such application; - (b) the period and manner for an overseas elector to access, download and print his or her postal ballot paper and return envelope from the prescribed website; - (c) the appointment of any authorised representative of the Returning Officer for the purposes of receiving return envelopes containing postal ballot papers; - (d) the procedure for the postal voting method, including any measures that are necessary to ensure the authenticity of any vote; - (e) the measures to ensure the safe custody of any return envelope received by the Returning Officer in Singapore; - (f) the form of any application for postal voting papers, a postal ballot paper or return envelope. - (4) Regulations made under subsection (1) or (3) - (a) must not authorise any person to vote more than once at any election;

-- (f) the form of any application for postal voting papers, a postal ballot paper or return envelope. - (4) Regulations made under subsection (1) or (3) - - (a) must not authorise any person to vote - (i) more than once at any election in or in respect of the same electoral division in which he or she is registered as an elector; - (ii) in or in respect of an electoral division other than the electoral division in which he or she is registered as an elector; and - (iii) in or in respect of more than one electoral division at any general election; - (b) must provide for a record of every vote cast at a polling station but the vote record must not contain any means of identifying the person who cast the vote; and - (c) must be consistent with the principles laid down in any provision of the Act that is modified by those regulations.
+- (b) must provide for a record of every vote cast at a polling station but the vote record must not contain any means of identifying the person who cast the vote; and - (c) must be consistent with the principles laid down in any provision of this Act that is modified by those regulations.

-website: